google/applied-machine-learning-intensive/v2/03_regression/01_introduction_to_sklearn/slides.md

 <!--
 Most of the models in scikit-learn are considered estimators.
 An estimator is expected to implement two methods: fit and predict.
-* fit is used to train the model.
+* Fit is used to train the model.
 At a minimum it is passed the feature data used to train the model.
 In supervised models it is also passed the target data.
-* predict is used to get predictions from the model.
+* Predict is used to get predictions from the model.
 This method is passed features and returns target predictions.
 -->

 ---